IETF-TEAS-WG/network-slice-topology/draft-ietf-teas-network-slice-topology-yang.md

 # IANA Considerations

-   It is proposed to IANA to assign new URIs from the "IETF XML Registry" {{!RFC3688}} as follows:
+   This document requests IANA to assign new URIs from the "IETF XML Registry" {{!RFC3688}} as follows:

 ~~~~